nathanielc/morgoth/sphinx/_build/html/_sources/started.txt

 Send graphite data to Morgoth
 -----------------------------

-There are three ways to get graphite data into Morgoth.
+There are three ways to get graphite data into morgoth.

-* Point your application at Morgoth with the graphite fitting running
+* Point your application at morgoth with the graphite fitting running
 * Use the pull graphite config fitting periodically query data from graphite
-* Configure the carbon-relay to send data to both Morgoth and your existing system
+* Configure the carbon-relay to send data to both morgoth and your existing system

 For simplicity in this tutorial we will follow the first option.

 Using the example config you should see that the graphite fitting is configured and listening on port 2003.

-Lets send some data to Morgoth:
+Lets send some data to morgoth:

 .. code-block:: sh